 - Slice the strawberries into halves (if they are very large slice into quarters)

 - Peel the kiwifruit and slice into thin rounds about 1/8 inch thick

 - Add green grapes to taste

 Kiwi fruit has a tough outer brown skin that hides the beautiful green, sweet fruit within.
 You must be careful choosing Kiwi because if you get one that is overripe you will be stuck with green mush that is not very appetizing and cannot be added to a fruit salad.
 Overripe kiwi tend to lose their sweetness too.

 When choosing your kiwi look for these characteristics:

 - A good kiwi will have a smooth outer skin that is not wrinkled.

-- The skin should also be evenly coloured and not discoloured.
+- The skin should also be evenly colored and not discolored in any way.

-When you follow these three tips you should get a very sweet and enjoyable kiwi.
-When kiwi is added to a fruit salad they provide not only their unique sweetness but a great green color impact too.
-Remember we eat first with our eyes!
+When you follow these three tips you should get a nice, sweet and enjoyable kiwi.
+When kiwi is added to a fruit salad they provide not only their unique sweetness but an appealing green color component.
+Remember we first eat with our eyes!